Bennoo/mawaku-cli/README.md

 Rust 1.76+ is recommended.
 Install the toolchain with [rustup](https://rustup.rs/) and use `cargo check` while building new features.

-The repository is organized as a Rust workspace:

-- `mawaku-rs/mawaku-cli`: the Clap-based binary crate.
-- `mawaku-rs/mawaku-config`: shared configuration utilities for locating and seeding the config file.

 ### Devcontainer usage

 The repository ships with a VS Code / Dev Containers setup under `.devcontainer/`.
 To work inside it: